 Then Anastasia forces Christian to act out his desire to punish just because she wants to see ‘the worst he can do’.
 Yes, she demands he do it.
 The worst turns out to be six of the best, trousers down and it’s not pretty… but she asked him to do it, she’s not tied up and she has two safe words (which she doesn’t use).
 Why Anastasia?
 After it’s over, she demeans his behaviour and walks out with the justification she appeared to need to leave.
 It’s not okay by me that people see her as the victim just because he is the one into BDSM.
 They both create their relationship, but Christian is the one dealing with nightmares which she finally exploits to satisfy her own morbid curiosity.
 It’s not a healthy relationship by any stretch of the imagination, but patently, obviously so.

 This weekend ‘The Breakfast Club’ also came up for its thirty year anniversary.
 In it one of the protagonists John Bender, has been abused with cigar burns and beaten by belts and fists by his asshole of a father.
-John belittles, abuses and controls everyone in detention with him, threatens his classmate with a knife, makes highly inappropriate advances on Claire – ‘the princess’ – under the desk and emotionally undermines her in front of her schoolmates.
+John belittles, abuses and controls everyone in detention with him, threatens his classmate with a knife, makes predatory advances on Claire – ‘the princess’ – under the desk and emotionally abuses her in front of her schoolmates.
 His reward?
 A date with her and one of her diamond earrings.

 Was ‘The Breakfast Club’ ever shouted down from every corner of the internet as romanticizing abuse?
 No, on the contrary it was effusively hailed as a testament to the human condition.
 How is it different to ‘Fifty Shades’?
 Well for one, Anastasia leaves after the beating she actively demanded, she calls him on the unacceptable nature of his actions but Claire goes out with her abuser.
 Isn’t it movies like The Breakfast Club which are more dangerous?
 After all movies like ‘Fifty Shades’ places the issue of consent prime and center and sparks off discussions across the globe about what is an abusive relationship.